PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

   {term}`memory` allocated by `new`; also called dynamic memory.
 Often standard library facilities, such as `vector`, can be used to avoid explicit use of free store.

 Function
-  A named sequence of statements that can be invoked/called given arguments and that might return a value.
-The type of the function includes the number and types of argument and the type of the value returned, if any.
+  A named sequence of statements that can be invoked/called by a program, optionally using arguments supplied by the function call, to optionall return a value to the program.
+The type of the function includes the number and types of argument and the type of the value returned.
 Functions are useful because they are reusable, making code more efficient to write and execute.

+Function Argument
+  The values passed into a function.
+The function declaration specifies the number and type of the required arguments, which must match when the function is called.

+Function Body
+  Sequence of statement to be executed when the function is called.

+Function Declaration
+  Statement of the name, types of any arguments and the return type of a function.

+Function Definiton
+  Function declarartion that include the {term}`function body`.

+Function Parameter
+  Placeholders in the function declaration for the arguments that will be passed in.
+The parameter is the local variable name within the function associated with its argument value.

 Functional Programming
   Programming paradigm that constructed programs using functions.
 A declarative model of programming emphasizing "what to do" rather than "how to do it."